andrenq/java_apps/README.md

 # Java Grep app
 ### Getting Started
 For the Java Grep app, no installations are required.
 All you need is to execute the code using Java 8.

-The code is divided into three files:
+This app is divided into three files:
  - `JavaGrep` is the application interface.
 Contains methods and attributes.
  - `JavaGrepImp` is the implementation of `JavaGrep`.
 Implements all methods and adds new ones.
  - `JavaGrepApp` provides the main method.
 It is used to execute the application.